ansible/molecule/docs/getting-started.rst

 Run a full test sequence
 ------------------------

-Molecule provides commands for manually managing the lifecyle of the instance, scenario, development and testing tools.
+Molecule provides commands for manually managing the lifecycle of the instance, scenario, development and testing tools.
 However, we can also tell Molecule to manage this automatically within a :ref:`root_scenario` sequence.